 Before I was able to afford therapy (I barely am now), and before I even knew a quarter of what I know about mental health now, I desperately craved a place to explore my feelings.
 Whatever that would end up looking like.

-Being a young, impressionable, lost, Latin-mass Catholic going theatre nerd, I had two options.
+Being a young, impressionable, lost, Latin-mass Catholic going theatre nerd, I had two options at the time.

 Here was the first.